The JUNO experiment and its electronics readout system

 \section{Detector}

 The energy resolution expected for JUNO is of~3\% at 1 MeV and the energy scale uncertainty should be less than 1\%.
 To achieve this precision, JUNO was designed as follows.
 The detector will be located at $700~m$ underground.
 JUNO uses 20 ktons of liquid scintillator contained in a acrylic vessel with a 35 m diameter as central detector (CD) \cite{Djurcic}.
-The acrylic vessel is maintain by a stainless steel structure.
-The liquid scintillator has similar composition as the one used in Daya Bay: it will be doped with 3 g/L 2.5-diphenyloxazole (PPO) as the fluor and 15 mg/L p-bis-(omethylstyryl)-benzene (bis-MSB) as the wavelength shifter.
 The acrylic sphere is instrumented by photo-multiplier tubes (PMTs): 17612 20-inch photo-multiplier tubes (LPMT) and 25600 3-inch PMTs (SMPTs) \cite{JUNO_phys}.
 As shown on the right panel of Figure~\ref{fig:my_label}, the SPMTs will be installed in the gap between LPMTs.
-This design will improve the non stochastic term of the energy resolution.
-The large volume of the central detector and its high photo-cathode coverage were designed to improve the gaining statistics and energy resolution which are an important factor to achieve precise measurements on the neutrino parameters.
 As we can see in Figure \ref{fig:my_label}, the central detector is immersed in an ultra-pure water pool of 43.5 m by 44 m which is instrumented by 2400 20-inch PMTs.
 The pool shields the inner part of the detector from the environment radioactivity and works as a muon veto together with the top tracker on top of the whole structure.